BrookTsui/BrookTsui.github.io/_pages/research.md

 But we still tried to probe the possibility of negative temperature.
 During this period, I studied the energy-bounded S. H. O. as the prototype for which the entropy equals the number of ways of diving the energy with an upper limit for each oscillator.
 I have searched many ways of restricted integral partition and included the one fitting our needs best in the report.

 Also, since the temperature is defined as $\frac{\partial E}{\partial S}$, it is straightforward to posit a process with $\Delta S>0$ but $\Delta E<0$ or vice versa.
 We did consider the negative-mass objects or white holes, but I soon gave up since they are both radical.
+In the later research, I have found [M. Park's paper](../files/parkexoticbtz.pdf) about the negative temperature appearing in exotic-BTZ black holes, of which the discussion I remained skeptical.
+Therefore we included it in our report but did not follow his work.

 Meanwhile, I learned the phase transition and the chaotic behavior of BHs for interest and have derived the Lyapunov exponent for the RN-AdS BH.

 Nonetheless, the pandemic began to rage.
 Quarantined at home without enough communication with the mentor, seeing the program as grim, I eventually decided to quit it and packaged all the work I had done in a [report](../files/BH-T.pdf).